 TIG welders can get pricey.
-But the Eastwood offers the TIG 200 AC/DC at a great price that brings TIG welding to shops on a tight budget.
+But the Eastwood offers the TIG 200 AC/DC at a great price compared to the prices for similar competing machines.
+The low cost makes TIG welding possible for shops on a tight budget.

 If you do not need the AC output current, you can save even more money by considering Eastwood’s TIG 200 DC welder, which only provides a DC output current.

-The size resembles a hard-side suitcase.
-It is not compact, but not too big either.
-Add to that it only weighs 45 pounds, and you can move the unit around if needed.
-Eastwood even included a nice handle on the top to make picking it up easy.
+The case is about the size of a medium hard-side suitcase.
+It is not tiny, but not too big either.
+Add to that it only weighs 38 pounds, and you easily can move the unit around if needed.
+Eastwood even included a nice handle on the top to make picking it up simple.

 Versatile Input Power Supply

 So, bring this welder to where it is needed since finding a standard wall outlet is usually not that hard.
-Or, getting 220V out to your shop may be impossible.
-The ability to run on both voltages lets you use this welder with the input power supply you have.
+Or, maybe getting 240V out to your shop is not impossible.
+The ability to run on dual voltages lets you use this welder with the input power supply you have.